 The vitamin D-loving flower, which is more informally known as cranesbills, is believed to have more than 422 species and it comes in a variety of shades, including red and white, orange and yellow, pink, violet and lilac, so there's something to suit every modern front garden color scheme.

-For other sun-loving plants, Blazek recommends adding, ‘calibrachoa, geraniums, snapdragons, verbena, lantana and shorter varieties of zinnias and marigolds.’
+For other sun-loving plants, Diane recommends adding, ‘calibrachoa, geraniums, snapdragons, verbena, lantana and shorter varieties of zinnias and marigolds.’

-‘Some herbs like basil and rosemary are good fillers and oregano and thyme as spillers,' Blazek says.
+‘Some herbs like basil and rosemary are good fillers and oregano and thyme as spillers,' says Diane.
 Or learn how to grow cilantro for another window box addition.

 The exotic-looking flower, which looks like little hanging lanterns, tends to trail (although they can grow upright with a little bit of TLC) making for the perfect addition to hanging baskets.